Polybutadiene: History

-Although the Goodrich Corporation had successfully developed a process for producing polybutadiene in 1939, the government of the United States opted for the use of Buna-S to develop its synthetic rubber industry after its entry into the World War II, using patents of IG Farben obtained via Standard Oil.
+Although the Goodrich Corporation had successfully developed a process for producing polybutadiene in 1939, the U.S. federal government opted for the use of Buna-S to develop its synthetic-rubber industry after its entry into the World War II, using patents of IG Farben obtained via Standard Oil.
 Because of this, there was little industrial production of polybutadiene in America during this time.

-After the war, the production of synthetic rubber was in decline due to the decrease in demand when natural rubber was available again.
+After the war, the production of synthetic rubber was in decline due to the decrease in demand when natural rubber was readily available again.
 However, interest was renewed in the mid-1950s after the discovery of the Ziegler–Natta catalyst.
 This method proved to be much better for tire manufacturing than the old sodium polybutadiene.
 The following year, Firestone Tire and Rubber Company was first to produce low cis polybutadiene using butyllithium as a catalyst.

 The relatively high production costs were a hindrance to commercial development until 1960 when production on a commercial scale began.
 Tire manufacturers like Goodyear Tire and Rubber Company and Goodrich were the first to produce plants for high cis polybutadiene, this was followed by oil companies like Shell and chemical manufacturers such as Bayer.

 Initially, with plants built in the United States and France, Firestone enjoyed a monopoly on low cis polybutadiene, licensing it to plants in Japan and the United Kingdom.
 In 1965, the Japanese JSR Corporation developed its own low cis process and began licensing it during the next decade.

 The 1973 oil crisis marked a halt to the growth of synthetic rubber production; the expansion of existing plants almost ceased for a few years.
-Since then, the construction of new plants have been mainly focused to industrializing countries in the Far East (such as South Korea, Taiwan, Thailand and China), while Western countries have chosen to increase the capacity of existing plants.
+Since then, the construction of new plants has mainly taken place in industrializing countries in the Far East (such as South Korea, Taiwan, Thailand, and China), while Western countries have chosen to increase the capacity of existing plants.